 Robert is a man of true value.
 A family man, married with two young children, and often comments on his humble beginning’s and family first mantra.
 When people watch him in the octagon he wants them to understand that his performances are a product of his work ethic and an attitude towards believing in yourself and the goals you must set; “I’ve never been given anything easily in this life.
 I work hard for everything.
 Just because I come from a single parent family living in housing commission and going to a public school doesn’t stop me from achieving my goals”.
 It is this drive, work ethic and positive outlook, coupled with the support of his family that allows Whittaker to stay grounded and chase his dreams.

-Currently on a 8 fight unbeaten streak in the UFC, Robert created history as Australia/New Zealand’s first to claim the UFC Middleweight Championship Belt after defeating #1 ranked middleweight contender, Yoel Romero at UFC213 in Las Vegas, NV.
+Robert created history as Australia/New Zealand’s first to claim the UFC Middleweight Championship Belt after defeating #1 ranked middleweight contender, Yoel Romero at UFC213 in Las Vegas, NV.
 This result has propelled Robert to a #1 UFC Middleweight ranking.
+In a much anticipated UFC title defence at UFC225 in Chicago, Rob again showed that he is a a world class athlete, lasting another 5 rounds and defending his UFC supremacy.

-The poster boy of MMA and Sport as we know it in Australia and New Zealand, Rob is regarded as one of the premier Athletes of his time and is primed for international stardom.
+The poster boy of MMA and Sport as we know it in Australia and New Zealand, Rob is regarded as one of the premier Athletes of his time.

 Robert Whittaker is currently supported by ActronAir, Musashi, Unibet, Muscle Meals Direct, Kaplan Homes, Bethesda, and is aligned with the TAFE NSW – Aboriginal Pathways program.